openstack-archive/interop/HACKING.rst

 - [D402] The test fails or is skipped due to a bug in the code that provides the Capability and the bug is accepted by the OpenStack project which maintains the Capability.
-- [D403] The test fails because other non-DefCore Capabilities are also tested.
+- [D403] The test fails because other non-required Capabilities are also tested.
 - [D404] Flag Not Found - Use this flag if none of the others fit.
 - [D405] The test reflects an implementation choice that is not widely